ryanmcdermott/code-review-tips/README.md

 ### Large cases should be handled

 ### Commit messages should be clear and accurately describe new code
+We've all written commit messages like "Changed some crap", "damn it", "ugg one more to fix this stupid bug".
+These are funny and satisfying, but not helpful when you're up on a Saturday morning because you pushed code on a Friday night and can't figure out what the bad code was doing when you `git blamed` the commit.
+Write commit messages that describe the code accurately, and include a ticket number from your issue tracking system if you have one.
+That will make searching through your commit log much easier.

 ### The code should what it's supposed to
 This seems obvious, but most reviewers don't have the time or take the time to